 Install the pickups.
 The pickups are marked N and B. N is the neck pickup and B is the bridge pickup.
-Thread the cables through the drilled holes and into the electronic cavity.
+Thread the cables through the drilled holes into the electronics cavity.
 Use the schematics to properly make all the connections.
-Included are one tone potentiometer and two volume potentiometers.
+The potentiometers with the capacitor attached are the tone potentiometers, the other two are the volume potentiometers.
 After you have finished soldering, check if everything works correctly before closing the lids.
 In installing the potentiometers, output and selector switch make sure the nuts are tightened so they will not cause unwanted resonance.